Irreversible thermalization vs reversible dynamics mediated by anomalous correlators: Wave turbulence theory and experiments in optical fibers

 {\it Conclusion and perspectives.} We have revealed, both theoretically and experimentally, that a phase-invariant Hamiltonian system of coupled waves may exhibit two distinct turbulent regimes: irreversible thermalization and reversible dynamics mediated by phase-correlations.
-The criterion (\ref{eq:threshold}) determines which regime emerges when the initial anomalous correlator vanishes, while a non-vanishing initial anomalous correlator drives the system into the reversible turbulent regime.
 The experiments provide the first evidence of such contrasting turbulent behaviors in conservative (Hamiltonian) systems of dispersive nonlinear waves.

 Our study establishes a basis for future advances in understanding the interplay of these fundamentally different regimes.
 Until now, turbulent regimes dominated by slow, irreversible thermalization and those governed by fast, correlation-driven reversible dynamics have been separately explored, leaving open the fundamental question about the role of anomalous correlators on thermalization, and the reciprocal impact of irreversible processes on the reversible dynamics.
 A key challenge for future research is therefore the development of a generalized theory that unifies these two aspects -- reversible dynamics associated to anomalous correlators and irreversible thermalization -- fully accounting for phase-correlations.